-- Lettuce: varieties such as iceberg, butter, leaf, romaine can be found in your local grocery store.
+- Lettuce: varieties such as iceberg, butter, leaf, and romaine can be found in your local grocery store.
 Epicurious shared more information about 18 types of lettuce that you may find useful when selecting.

 - Kale: Kale is a leafy and cruciferous lettuce that makes an excellent and hearty base for salads, especially winter salads.
 You may consider massaging the kale to break down some of the fibers and remove some bitterness.

 - Chard: Swiss chard is another leafy vegetable that has beautiful stalks and is full of flavor.
-Similar to kale and collards, Swiss chard has a slight bitter taste when eaten raw so you may consider massaging it to remove some of the fibers and bitterness.
+Similar to kale and collards, Swiss chard has a slightly bitter taste when eaten raw so you may consider massaging it to remove some of the fibers and bitterness.

 - Arugula: Tangy and peppery, arugula is a stiffer leaf with great flavor and makes a great base layer.

-- Pea Shoots: Pea shoots are often times a part of stir fry recipes but can also make a delicious base layer.
+- Pea Shoots: Pea shoots are often a part of stir fry recipes but can also make a delicious base layer.